UWC2-APIDOC/to-do-service-au24/docs/cjoyceindex.md

 Learn how to do common tasks with in the To-Do service.

 1. Use [this guide](before-you-start-a-tutorial.md) to set up your development system for these tutorials.
-You only have to do this one time per development system.
+You only have to do this once per development system.
 2. Use the tutorials in the drop-down below to complete your tasks.

 <details><summary>Tutorials</summary>